farlowdw/software-development-handbook/docs/learning-resources/tech-interview-handbook.md

 A tree is an undirected and connected acyclic graph.
 There are no cycles or loops.
 Each node can be like the root node of its own subtree, making [recursion](#dsa-recursion) a useful technique for tree traversal.

 For the purpose of interviews, you will usually be asked on binary trees as opposed to ternary (3 children) or N-ary (N children) trees.
-In this page,we will cover binary trees and binary search trees, which is a special case of binary trees.
+In this page, we will cover binary trees and binary search trees, which is a special case of binary trees.

 Trees are commonly used to represent hierarchical data, e.g. file systems, JSON, and HTML documents.
 Do check out the section on [Trie](#dsa-trie), which is an advanced tree used for efficiently storing and searching strings.